EmmaTope/bc-18-issue-tracker-project/README.md

 ## Introduction
 *  **`Issue-Tracker`** is a JavaScript application.
 *  It has the following features;
-  *  Login via email and Twitter.
+  *  Login via email.
+  *  Super admin assigns user to department.
+  *  Super admin assigns admin to department.
   *  Users raise issue based on issue description, priority etc.
   *  When an issue is raised, an admin user based on the department gets notified and assigns the issue.
   *  The admin marks the issue as resolved or in-progress.